Anchored Supervised Fine-Tuning: Analysis and Discussion

 The KL computation additionally introduces approximately 23.7\% training time overhead compared to standard SFT (0.648 vs 0.524 hours), though remaining substantially more efficient than full RL approaches like GRPO (51.24 hours).
 All training times are measured on a single NVIDIA A100 GPU.
 More critically for deployment, inference requires loading both models simultaneously, creating scalability concerns where memory efficiency is paramount.

-To address these practical limitations, we propose ASFT-LoRA, leveraging the mathematical properties of low-rank adaptation to enable memory-efficient implementation.
+To address these practical limitations, we propose \mname-LoRA, leveraging the mathematical properties of low-rank adaptation to enable memory-efficient implementation.
 The key insight exploits LoRA's parameter decomposition $\Delta W = BA$ where the fine-tuned model becomes $\pi_\theta(y|x) = \pi_{\mathrm{base}}(y|x; W_{\mathrm{base}} + BA)$.
-This parameterization enables computing $D_{\mathrm{KL}}(\pi_\theta(\cdot|s) | \pi_{\mathrm{base}}(\cdot|s))$ using a single model instance by dynamically switching between $W_{\mathrm{base}}$ and $W_{\mathrm{base}} + BA$ during forward passes, eliminating the need for separate model copies while preserving theoretical anchoring guarantees.
-As shown in Table~\ref{tab:efficiency_analysis}, ASFT-LoRA (rank = 8) reduces memory consumption to 40.70GB (comparable to standard SFT) and training time to 0.562 hours (7.3\% overhead over SFT), while maintaining meaningful improvements over SFT baselines (34.32 vs 33.04 overall accuracy).
-Although performance degrades compared to full-parameter ASFT (42.03 overall accuracy), ASFT-LoRA provides a practical compromise for resource-constrained environments while demonstrating the versatility of our anchoring framework across different parameter-efficiency regimes.
+This parameterization enables computing $D_{\mathrm{KL}}(\pi_{\mathrm{base}}(\cdot|s) \| \pi_\theta(\cdot|s))$ using a single model instance by dynamically switching between $W_{\mathrm{base}}$ and $W_{\mathrm{base}} + BA$ during forward passes, eliminating the need for separate model copies while preserving theoretical anchoring guarantees.
+As shown in Table~\ref{tab:efficiency_analysis}, \mname-LoRA (rank=8, lr=5e-4) reduces memory consumption to 40.70GB (comparable to standard SFT) and training time to 0.594 hours (13.4\% overhead over SFT), while achieving substantial improvements over SFT baselines (39.45 vs 33.04 overall accuracy).
+Notably, \mname-LoRA with appropriate learning rate selection achieves 93.9\% of full-parameter \mname's performance (39.45 vs 42.03 overall accuracy) while requiring less than half the memory, demonstrating the versatility of our anchoring framework across different parameter-efficiency regimes.
+We observe that LoRA-based training benefits from higher learning rates (5e-4) compared to full fine-tuning (2e-5), consistent with recent findings on low-rank adaptation~\citep{hu2021lora}.